lolzio5/Team05-RISCV-Final/doc/Dima/Personal-Statement.md

 #### Edge Cases and Stalls

-In the case that the branch taken backwards resolves to be incorrect (ie. branch was taken backward when it should not have been), the `ComparatorD` module will detect the incorrect prediction by comparing the two source registers of the branch instruction within the main $DECODE$ stage - alongside additional information on the branch prediction made in the fetch stage.
+In the case that the branch taken backwards resolves to be incorrect (ie. branch was taken backward when it should not have been), the `ComparatorD` module will detect the incorrect prediction by comparing the two source registers of the branch instruction within the main $DECODE$ stage - alongside using additional information on the branch prediction made in the fetch stage.

-**Listing() :** Example in `ComparatorD` of incorrect branch prediction detection based on the value of source registers and branch decision in the previous stage
+**Listing (1.5.2(1)) :** Example in `ComparatorD` of incorrect branch prediction detection based on the value of source registers and branch decision in the previous stage

 ```verilog
   case(iInstructionTypeD)